-LAB diary: a top leading manufacturer of soup cubes has sent us his most difficult product
+LAB diary.
+One of the top leading manufacturer of soup cubes has sent us his most difficult product to challenge our tableting and wrapping line.

 One of the top leading manufacturer of soup cubes has sent us his most difficult product, to challenge our tableting and wrapping line formed by Prexima 800T press and I20 wrapper.
 We have to manufacture a tablet shaped soup cube, and check what is the maximum speed that we can reach.
 It’s a chicken based powder: this is little surprise, difficult products are often chicken based.